Tuesday, October 22, 2024

 the Moon People

-"Tawo nin Bulan" to refer to "Moon People." also just simple called Tawong Lipod (spirits,ect)
+"Tawo nin Bulan" to refer to "Moon People." also just simple called Tawong Lipod (spirits,ect) can also mean unseen spirits or malevolent elves.

 Folktale from Bicol

-In the ancient times before the Earth existed, there was only one realm—the Moon.
+In the ancient times before the Earth existed, there was only one realm the Moon.
 On this shadowy world, two races coexisted: the pale-skinned rulers and the dark-skinned servants.
 The rulers were ethereal beings, their alabaster skin gleaming under the cold moonlight, with hair spun from pure gold.
 They lived in towering cities of silver.
 The servants, smaller and darker, lurked in the forests, hidden in caves, tasked with caring for a vast and twisted garden of strange, fragrant blooms and fruits that bled sweet juices when torn.

 Tawo nin Bulan